MaximeRivest/attachments/README.md

-# 🔗 Attachments – The Python Funnel for LLM Context
+# Attachments – the Python funnel for LLM context

 ### Turn *any* file into model-ready text ＋ images, in one line

-**MIT-licensed**, modular, and type-safe.
-The same simple interface you know, now with a robust architecture underneath.
+Most users will not have to learn anything more then that: `Attachments("path/to/file.pdf")`

 > **TL;DR**
 > ```bash